MoonPoet/xaprb-src/content/about.md

 above the centerline of each spectrum:

 - **Knowledge**: I am highly theoretical, driven to research, understand, and discover truth.
+I'm insatiably curious.
 I am skeptical of intuition and rarely rely on gut feeling alone.
+If I visit your house, I'll look at the titles on your bookshelf before I look at the family photos on your wall.
 - **Utility**: I do things with an outcome in mind, rather than for the greater good, the cause, or the sake of doing.
 Money is rarely my motivator; I care more about impact and results.
-I reward group wins as well as individual contributions.
+I look for group wins as well as individual contributions.
 - **Surroundings**: I'm a detail-oriented big-picture thinker.
-I value function over form, great design, and simplicity.
+I value great design, simplicity, and function over form.
 I see the trees before the forest, and I might emphasize one or the other situationally.
 I love music, art, and poetry, but I don't always take the time to create beauty in my surroundings.
   I am comfortable in chaos, but I work to improve it.
 I value quality